anarosals/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. How would you describe preprocessing to someone new to CSS?
+1. How would you describe preprocessing to someone new to CSS? it's an easier way to translate data to the computer
 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    Fav. neasting, troubles. mixings
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? it's like an empty something where you can save something
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? to have a better organization and reuse that code multiple times of needed
 5. What is a JSON data?
+    store and transmit data objects consisting of attribute–value pairs and array data types

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.